Osteoarthritis and Inflammation: Exploring a Possible Link

 Osteoarthritis is the most common form of arthritis.
 It's also known as degenerative arthritis or degenerative joint disease.
 Its name is sometimes abbreviated as OA.
 OA can affect any joint in the body, but it most commonly appears in joints located in the spine, hips, knees, feet, or hands.

+Though the disorder is most common in older people, it can develop in anyone if a joint is malformed or injured.
 Research indicates that the majority of people in North America will have some degree of osteoarthritis by the time they are seventy.
 Not everyone will experience every symptom of the disorder.
 For many people, however, osteoarthritis is a painful disease.
 It can also be disabling.

 The synovial joint is the most common type of joint in our body and is the site of osteoarthritis development.